Hackiri/Tascade-ai/README.md

 **How AI Decomposition Works (CLI Simulation):**

 1. The command identifies the parent task and any active project rules.
-2. It prepares the necessary information for the AI (simulating calls to the `taskmaster-ai` MCP server).
+2. It prepares the necessary information for the AI (simulating calls to the `tascade-ai` MCP server).
 3. The AI (simulated in the CLI) suggests a list of subtasks.
 4. You will be shown these suggested subtasks and asked for confirmation:
     ```